aclc-iriga/mmaos-sbs-buhi/README.md

    to **`tests/backend/config/test-database.php`**, then modify the database connection settings in the new file.

 2. Inside [phpMyAdmin](http://localhost/phpmyadmin),
-   create a MySQL database named `test-mmaos-sbs-buhi` and import [mmaos-sbs-buhi.sql](mmaos-sbs-buhi.sql) into it.
+   create a MySQL database named `test-sbs-aaaos-buhi` and import [sbs-aaaos-buhi.sql](sbs-aaaos-buhi.sql) into it.

 3. Run the following command to install the required dependencies.
    ```shell